-What do I think of Linda Winwood’s book published by Destiny Image?
+What are holidays like for those grieving?
 Let’s plunge into the Deeper Waters and find out.

 I’m emphasizing divorce here because I can speak personally of that.
 I cannot do that for other situations.
 However, for anyone going through grief and loss, the holidays can be hard.
 I think of my friend Evan Minton, who lost his mother this year and how Thanksgiving could be very awkward this year.
 There are many widows and widowers out there who will be having a hard time.
 I think of my friend Christina in Charlotte whose young husband died this year.

 Now for me, I have never really cared for Thanksgiving.
 I really like for the most part being on the spectrum, but Thanksgiving is awkward.
 The holiday is now pretty much all about the food, that I don’t care for aside from pumpkin pie, and then socializing.
 The first Thanksgiving I remember truly enjoying, I had the flu and had to stay home and Ocarina of Time had just come out and I spent the evening trying to get through the Forest Temple for the first time.

 That used to be my second best also.

 The best would have been the first Thanksgiving I spent with my ex-wife and her family.
 I can’t really say that anymore.
 That memory now only brings pain.

 I noticed at my own job that I was becoming more irritable these past few days.
 I suspect it has to do with all these people coming in talking about the holiday and saying “Happy Thanksgiving.”
 It doesn’t help that my love life has suffered and just recently I thought I might have had something, but no, that didn’t work out.
 For me, Thanksgiving is a kind of loneliness.